ksoichiro/AndroidFormEnhancer/README.md

 Orders of the validation
 ===

-Orders of the validation for each items are defined by `@Order` annotations.
+Orders of the validation for each items are defined by `Widget#validateAfter`.
 For example, if you define form like following, the validators validate `name` at first, then validate `age`.
 Note that they are different from the orders in the screen.